|Bombardier Innovia APM100 (C801A)|

 |Track gauge||Central guideway with rubber tyres|

-The Bombardier Innovia APM 100 (C801A) is a rubber-tyred automated people mover (APM) train operating on the Bukit Panjang LRT (BPLRT).
-Entering service in 2014, these were the Bukit Panjang LRT Line’s second generation of rolling stock, and are capable of operating in single and double car formations.
+The Bombardier Innovia APM 100 (C801A) is a rubber-tyred automated people mover train operating on the Bukit Panjang LRT (BPLRT), also referred to as a Light Rail vehicle (LRV) Entering service in 2014, these were the second generation of rolling stock for the BPLRT, and are capable of operating in single and double car formations.

-Thirteen traincars were procured, and were manufactured from 2014 to 2015 by Bombardier Transportation in Pittsburgh, Pennsylvania, United States of America.
-The additional trains would increase the capacity of the line by about 50%, enabling more double-car operations throughout the line.
+Thirteen trains were procured and were manufactured from 2014 to 2015 by Bombardier Transportation in Pittsburgh, Pennsylvania.
+The additional trains increased the capacity of the line by about 50%, enabling more double-car operations throughout the line.

 The first trains entered revenue service on 19 November 2014, just over 15 years since the full opening of the Bukit Panjang LRT.

-In 2015, cameras were installed on the under-frame of train-cars to better monitor the alignment and contact between the train-car’s current collector shoes and power rails.
+In 2015, cameras were installed on the under-frame of train cars to better monitor the alignment and contact between the train’s current collector shoes and power rails.
 These would also be used to detect the causes of any misalignments, so that appropriate preventive measures can be taken.

 The exterior of C801A trains are based on SMRT’s new pixel livery, and are painted in a white, with yellow, red and black bands on the sides.
 Large viewing windows on all sides offer a panoramic view of the surrounding estates.
 Smart glass is used for the side-facing windows, which turn translucent within 6 metres of residential buildings.

 All C801A trains have four wide-opening doors, two on each side.
-The interior features longitudinal seating in a lime green color scheme, and priority seats are distinguished in red.
+The interior features longitudinal seating in a lime green colour scheme and priority seats are distinguished in red.
 At the ends of every car, an equipment housing offers a flat platform for additional seating.
 Trains were also fitted with a Travel Information Display, which are LED text displays located above every door.

 In an emergency, the doors can be opened for passengers to evacuate onto the guideway.
 Within the cabin, Intercom Units and Emergency Next Station Stop buttons enabling passengers to speak with staff or stop the train at the next station in an emergency.